 DIY Distribution services

 So for the ambitious and entrepreneurial artists out there looking for a list of who can distribute their music, look no further.
-Here’s LINK a snazzy little round-up of what I think are some of the best or most relevant parties around.
 If you want to get more in-depth I suggest you check each entry out and decide for yourself what the best deal is.
 If it’s a one-off project one flat fee makes sense, but if you are going to be releasing year-round a yearly fee might make more sense.
 At the end of the day there’s a solution that fits every artist out there.

 First off all, we should make a small distinction between aggregators.
 There are bigger aggregators that offer the possibility to grow out of the entry tier and get more perks, etc. And then there are purely service-oriented aggregators who just release your music, and that’s it.
 The differences between these parties have increasingly grown murkier, so bear with me as we go through a list of who’s who.
 Some aggregators have a quality check in place as well, but most don’t.
 Some are independent, some are major owned, and as with everything in life they all have pros and cons.